-- Our Positive Relationships and Behaviour Policy involves all members of our school community and is built around the process of taking necessary STEPS to ensure that every young person is given an equality of opportunity to develop socially, to learn and to enjoy community life. - Our school follows a therapeutic approach to supporting the development of positive relationships and behaviours.
-We define this as: - ✤ An approach to behaviour that prioritises the pro-social feelings of everyone within the dynamic - We recognise that positive relationships provide the foundations for learning and development and are crucial in supporting all children to achieve their potential.
+- Our Positive Relationships and Behaviour Policy involves all members of our school community and is underpinned by a therapeutic approach to ensure that every young person is given an equality of opportunity to develop socially, to learn and to enjoy community life through the development of positive relationships and behaviours.
+We define this as: - ❖ An approach to behaviour that prioritises the pro-social feelings of everyone within the dynamic - We recognise that positive relationships provide the foundations for learning and development and are crucial in supporting all children to achieve their potential. - We have one central purpose: enabling children to learn and achieve within a safe and purposeful working environment. - All children are valued and respected as individuals, regardless of sex, ethnic or cultural background, religious faith or special educational need.

-- We have one central purpose: enabling children to learn and achieve within a safe and purposeful working environment - All children are valued and respected as individuals, regardless of sex, ethnic or cultural background, religious faith or special educational need - We endeavour to promote our children's self-esteem, whilst encouraging them to take responsibility for their learning, behaviour and environment - Praise and positive reinforcement are actively used - We make provision for children's spiritual, moral, social and cultural development through: the curriculum and life of the school, the example set for children by adults in the school and the ethos of the school which is underpinned by our school vision. - Children, staff, governors and parents share clear objectives and goals within a climate of encouragement, support and appreciation; they have open communication and a common sense of purpose - We treat all members of our school community with respect, consideration and courtesy - Staff are STEPS trained and follow a restorative approach there is a trained STEPS tutor in school.
+- We endeavour to promote our children's self-esteem, whilst encouraging them to take responsibility for their learning, behaviour and environment. - Praise and positive reinforcement are actively used. - We make provision for children's spiritual, moral, social and cultural development through; the curriculum and life of the school, the example set for children by adults in the school and the ethos of the school which is underpinned by our school vision. - Children, staff, governors and parents share clear objectives and goals within a climate of encouragement, support and appreciation; they have open communication and a common sense of purpose. - We treat all members of our school community with respect, consideration and courtesy. - Staff are therapeutic thinking trained and follow a restorative approach there is a trained therapeutic thinking tutor in school.